Home Crosses Pagan symbols Site search

 Remains of a Churchyard Cross

-A 'churchyard' refers to the land surrounding a church building and often the property includes a Churchyard Crosses separate from the building.
-In Medieval England it was common to build a Stone Cross as a Crucifix atop a triple plinth to symbolize Calvary.
-Many of these crosses were destroyed during the 16th century Protestant Reformation, only to be replaced a generation or two later when people had calmed down.
+In Medieval England it was common to build a Stone Cross comprising a Crucifix atop a triple plinth to symbolize Calvary.
+One example is St. Catherine's Cross in Lincoln, erected in memory of Queen Eleanor.
+Many of these crosses were destroyed during the 16th century Protestant Reformation, only to be replaced a generation or two later when people had calmed down a bit.

 There are several reasons: